Terrarium substrates are the well-balanced diet that forms the foundation of your system.

 - None!

-Charcoal
+5. Charcoal

 Charcoal has been a horticultural staple for a long time, but its use in terrariums is a lot more varied.

-Thanks to its highly-absorptive nature, it’s able to bind to terrarium contaminants – making it an often touted “cleaning” material.
-Though the effectiveness of this action isn’t easily quantified, charcoal still brings other positive qualities to a substrate mix.
+Thanks to its highly absorptive nature, itโs able to bind to terrarium contaminants โ making it an often touted โcleaningโ material.
+Though the effectiveness of this action isnโt easily quantified, it may prove to be a lifesaver.

-It’s able to retain moisture thanks to its porosity and is often described as being able to store and provide nutrients to plant roots.
+Itโs able to retain moisture thanks to its porosity and is often described as being able to store and provide nutrients to plant roots.

 It comes in a variety of forms, but horticultural charcoal and activated charcoal are likely your best bets.